DavidSantia/endpoint/README.md

 # endpoint
 Simplified API access in Go.
-Configure an enpoint struct, then make a batch of sequential or concurrent requests.
+Configure an endpoint struct, then make a batch of sequential or concurrent requests.

 ## Overview
 This package is intended to provide a streamlined way to make repeated requests to an API.